🛠

-Our Approach to Design
+🛠️Our Approach to Design

 Early Learning Center

 The ELC teachers have access to Tinker Tubs, a maker education initiative designed specifically for our setting at AISB.
 Find out more about the Tinker Tubs here and here.
+We also have a modified Design Thinking Process for our younger learners.
+We are starting to think about ways this might be used with students in the ELC.

 Elementary